Minister of Natural Resources Briefing Package: 2021

 - exports of nuclear related dual-use materials, equipment and technology

 - dosimetry service providers

-There are over 1,700 licensees in Canada who hold over 2,500 licences.
+There are over 1,300 licensees in Canada, who hold almost 2000 licences.
 Licensees’ compliance with their licences and any related conditions is verified by Commission staff through a range of compliance activities.

 The Commission has an extensive suite of regulatory enforcement measures available to enforce licensee compliance including increased regulatory scrutiny, orders, licence amendments, monetary penalties and prosecution for regulatory offences set out in the NSCA.

 6 - Initiatives, issues and projects for awareness

 The Minister should be aware of the following initiatives and issues.